civilservicelgbt/civilservicelgbt.github.io/_publications/2023-05-16-candidate-statements.md

 ---
 layout: publication
-title: "Election 2023: Candidate statements"
+title: Election 2023: Candidate statements
 excerpt: Statements from the candidates running for election to be the new Chair of the Civil Service LGBT+ Network.
 author: Civil Service LGBT+ Network
 category:
   - election-2023